IBM-Cloud/bluechatter/README.md

     In the screenshots below you can see the BlueChatter Web and Redis pods created on the right.
     ![Application Diagram](ReadMeImages/wavecloud.png)

 1. **Additionally** we can also view logs locally if you don't like using the graphical tool, a tool like kubetail can be used to tail the logs of multiple pods https://github.com/johanhaleby/kubetail.
-Once installed you can do kutetail fibo to watch the Fibonacci service logs.
+Once installed you can do kutetail fibo to watch the logs.

 3_6 Manual Scaling